Coder6886/coder6886.github.io/word_files/readme.txt

-This is my own text folder.gg
+This is my own text folder.